 Klein, who transferred to Hamilton after one year at Fairfield University, completed a spectacular three-year baseball career with the Continentals in 2013.
 He made the 2013 NESCAC All-Conference first team after he was on the all-conference and D3baseball.com Northeast Region All-Region teams in 2012.
 He broke his own team record for walks in a season with 30 and finished third in walks on the program's all-time list.
 He is the team's all-time leader with an on-base percentage of .469 and is tied for third in doubles and ranked fourth in career batting average.
 He also made the 2013 NESCAC All-Sportsmanship Team.

-Hamilton set team records for most runs, hits, runs batted in, doubles, total bases and stolen bases.
+Hamilton set team records for most runs, hits, runs batted in, doubles and total bases in 2009.
 Six players established eight single-season individual marks as well.
-Pitcher Max Foster '10 was a NESCAC all-conference first team selection.
-He became the team's first all-conference honoree since Steve Guillette '01 made the second team in 1999.
+Pitcher Max Foster '10 was a NESCAC All-Conference first team selection.
+Foster became the team's first all-conference honoree since Steve Guillette '01 made the second team in 1999.